Forest1027/mytopmovies/README.md

 # Run the project
 For local environment, the H2 database is used for simplicity.
 To run the project, please follow the steps below.

 1. In your root directory, run `./mvnw clean package` to build package.
-If it's in windows, please use mvnw.cmd
+If it's in windows, please use mvnw.cmd.

 2. Execute below in your root directory.
-We are setting `spring.profiles.active` to local so `application-local.yml` is used
+We are setting `spring.profiles.active` to local so `application-local.yml` is used.

 ```
 java -jar -Dspring.profiles.active=local -Djwt_key=test target/mytopmovies-0.0.1-SNAPSHOT.jar